Rocket Companies Inc (RKT) Shares Up Despite Recent Market Volatility - News Heater

 Sponsored

-The average price recommended by analysts for Rocket Companies Inc (RKT) is $8.60, which is -$0.36 below the current market price.
-The public float for RKT is 116.87M and currently, short sellers hold a 19.47% of that float.
-On November 22, 2023, RKT’s average trading volume was 1.91M shares.
+The average price predicted for Rocket Companies Inc (RKT) by analysts is $8.60, which is -$0.73 below the current market price.
+The public float for RKT is 116.94M, and at present, short sellers hold a 20.10% of that float.
+On November 29, 2023, the average trading volume of RKT was 1.94M shares.

 RKT’s Market Performance

-RKT stock saw an increase of -0.76% in the past week, with a monthly gain of 22.09% and a quarterly increase of -13.17%.
-The volatility ratio for the week is 2.81%, and the volatility levels for the last 30 days are 4.57% for Rocket Companies Inc (RKT).
-The simple moving average for the last 20 days is 9.42% for RKT stock, with a simple moving average of -0.29% for the last 200 days.
+RKT stock saw an increase of 3.78% in the past week, with a monthly gain of 27.81% and a quarterly increase of -11.06%.
+The volatility ratio for the week is 2.93%, and the volatility levels for the last 30 days are 4.65% for Rocket Companies Inc (RKT).
+The simple moving average for the past 20 days is 10.36% for RKT’s stock, with a 3.87% simple moving average for the past 200 days.

 Analysts’ Opinion of RKT